tinymce/tinymce-docs/enterprise/support.md

 ## Overview

-Support for TinyMCE Enterprise, is provided online via the Ephox support site.
+Support for TinyMCE Enterprise is provided online via the Ephox support site.
 You can access the support site at: https://support.ephox.com.

 Prior to opening a support ticket, we require all users to register with a valid business email address.
 You can register on the support site at: https://support.ephox.com/registration.
-Upon registration you will receive an email requesting that you validate your registration.
+Upon registration, you will receive an email requesting that you validate your registration.
 If you don't receive such a request within 5 minutes please check your spam folder to see if the email ended up there in error.
 If you never receive the validation email please contact the [Ephox Client Services team via email](mailto:clientservices@ephox.com).

 ### Creating a support ticket